himanshigupta14/Basic-movie-ticket-booking/README.md

    git clone https://github.com/himanshigupta14/Basic-movie-ticket-booking.git

 *   **Local Storage**: Remembers selected seats and movie preferences even after page reloads.
 *   **Responsive Design**: Compatible with both mobile and desktop devices for seamless usage.

+2. open the index.html in any web
+3. Choose the movie and select seats to book them
+4. the total will update dynamically based on your selection

+## Local Storage
+The application uses local storage to provide a seamless experience:
+- Selected Seats: Saves the indices of seats marked by the user.
+- Selected Movie: Records the user's chosen movie and its price.
+This ensures that selections remain intact even after refreshing the page.